barbizon-pascalegueret

 The Museum of Painters

-Housed in the Ganne Inn on the Main Street, which once welcomed artists, the departmental museum of painters in Barbizon immerses us in the everyday life of these creative minds.
-As we stroll through the rooms, we discover decorated furniture and panels, everyday objects, drawings, and paintings adorning the walls…
+Located in the Ganne Inn on the Grand Rue, which once housed artists, the departmental museum of painters in Barbizon immerses us in the daily lives of these creative minds.
+As we stroll through the rooms, we discover decorated furniture and panels, everyday objects, sketches, and paintings on the walls…

 The House-Workshop of Jean-François Millet

-You will also find, on the Great Street, the former home and workshop of the famous 19th-century painter Jean-François Millet, a key figure of realism.
-The place has remained authentic, filled with furniture and personal items of the artist, showcasing the inspirations behind his greatest works created right there, including The Angelus and The Gleaners.
+You will also find, on the Main Street, the former home and workshop of the famous 19th-century painter Jean-François Millet, a major figure in realism.
+The place has remained authentic, filled with furniture and personal belongings of the artist, showcasing some of his greatest works created right there, including The Angelus and The Gleaners.

 The Forest of Fontainebleau

 Barbizon is also a little paradise for hikers and nature lovers.
-There are trails for every level and every desire in the heart of the Fontainebleau forest, between wooded landscapes and mysterious rocks that reveal animal shapes.
+There are trails for all levels and desires at the heart of the Fontainebleau forest, between wooded landscapes and enigmatic rocks that reveal animal-like shapes.

 Where to sleep?